How to Use Google Lead Form Extensions to Drive More Leads

 Google's lead form ad extensions, originally announced in 2019, are designed to help mobile users convert and provide their contact information without ever leaving the SERP.
 And now, Google has made further updates whereby the form opens up on mobile when users click on your ad headline.
 This enables you to generate even more leads from your Search ads.
 In this post, we’re sharing everything you need to know about this ad type.

 What are Google lead form extensions?

-Google lead form extensions will show beneath your search ad on mobile and tablet devices and allow a user to provide their contact information directly through your ad on the SERP.
+Google lead form extensions show beneath your search ad on mobile and tablet devices and allow a user to provide their contact information directly through your ad on the SERP, rather than visiting a landing page.
 This replaces the need for a user to visit your mobile site to convert.
 If the searcher is signed into their Google account, they’ll reach a Google-hosted form already pre-populated with their contact details and can immediately convert with one click.

 How do you create Google lead form extensions?

 Creating lead form extensions is simple.
 First, dive into a search campaign within Google Ads (set Leads as your goal and Search as your campaign type).